JiyuanXiao/production-workflow/README.md

 2. Make sure you have Git installed in your local computer.
 If not, please [install Git](https://git-scm.com/downloads).

-3. Open your Github account and click the `+` button on the right upper corner of the webpage, and then in the dropdown click `New repository`.
+3. Open your Github account and click the `+` button on the upper right corner of the webpage.
+In the dropdown click `New repository`.

-4. Enter your project name under the `Repository name` blank.
+4. Enter your project name in the blank under `Repository name`.

 5. Choose `Public`

-6. Click `Create Repository
+6. Click `Create Repository`

 7. Inside the `Quick setup` box, click `SSH` button and copy the Github repo link following the `SSH` button.
-It should look like
+It should look like `git@github.com:YourGithubName/RepoName.git`

-`git@github.com:YourGithubName/RepoName.git`

-8. Go back to your ternimal and make sure you are in the root directory of your project,
+8. Go back to your terminal and make sure you are in the root directory of your project,

 9. Run: